Breaking the silence, raise awareness and change negative social norms around MHM’ - World’s Largest Digital Campaign on Menstrual Hygiene Management.

 Click here for Campaign Link

-Menstrual hygiene day approached Kaboom to create an engaging campaign that empowers women and girls to confidently voice their opinion about Menstruation and spread awareness so that their families and communities support them during Menstruation.
+Menstrual hygiene day approached Kaboom to create an engaging campaign that empowers women and girls to confidently voice their opinion about Menstruation.
+In turn, these women would be able to spread awareness amongst families and communities to support them during Menstruation.

 Create awareness about the importance of MHM in general focusing on Women’s Experiences

 Imparting knowledge about Women empowerment under the theme